ohadlevy/puppet-foreman/README.md

 if you are using RHEL, EPEL repo must be enabled <http://fedoraproject.org/wiki/EPEL>

-if you are using Debian, see the additional notes in README.debian
+if you are using Debian (or Ubuntu), see the additional notes in README.debian

 # Setup